elucidateMe/Python-PDF-Parser/README.md

 # Python PDF Parser
-This Pdf Parser creates a python object which consists of the values of inputted fields within a PDF using PyMUPdf, which by default will print as a json
+This Pdf Parser creates a python object which consists of the values of inputted fields within a PDF using PyMUPdf, which by default will print as a json.

 ## Initilization

-The initialization requires the file location of the pdf The pdfType option is for formatting purposes as certain fields are retrieved by default are not human readable
+The initialization requires the file location of the pdf.
+The pdfType option is for formatting purposes as certain fields are retrieved by default are not human readable.
 ```
   def __init__(self, pdfFile, pdfType = None):
     self.pdfFile = pdfFile